-Thank you for all you do for our region and students — get to know what you’re part of
+Thank you for all you do for our region and students!

 Faculty of Medicine (FoM)